 ESM425 - Senior Mathematics: Curriculum Study

-Successful completion of ESM224 or ESM424 including the minimum mathematics discipline studies requirements for entry to ESM424.
+Successful completion of ESM424 including the minimum mathematics discipline studies requirements for entry to ESM424.

-Note:Wherever possible students should enrol in the campus based version of this unit.
+Note:Wherever possible students should enrol in the on-campus version of this unit.

 This unit focuses on mathematics units within the Victorian Certificate of Education (Foundation Mathematics, General Mathematics, Further Mathematics, Mathematical Methods 1/2 3/4, Specialist Mathematics), and mathematics associated with the Victorian Certificate of Applied Learning (VCAL).
 As the National Mathematics Curriculum is developed, it will also focus on this.
 The unit simultaneously examines mathematical content and teaching approaches that optimise student learning of that content.
 Attention is paid to developing teacher ability to sequence mathematical topics to increase student opportunities to think autonomously; to strengthen the connections they make between areas of mathematical content, and the contexts to which this mathematics applies.
 Assessment procedures are examined for the purpose of identifying how to increase student learning by progressive monitoring, and how to best assist students to meet assessment requirements.
 Design of assessment tasks is considered in the light of ways to monitor ongoing learning and how to assess at Units 1 and 2 in ways that prepare students for assessment in Units 3 and 4.

 Task 1 40% - Through collaborative and individual activity informed by research literature, develop, and show how to implement and assess, a sequence of areas of the mathematics curriculum to encourage autonomous mathematical thinking and deep learning.
 Demonstrate the ability to identify student learning trajectories and teacher actions that could enrich them.